Creating an Accessible Web Page

 Use the focus keyphrase you chose in Yoast (mentioned in the previous tip) in the file name.
 It's simple: if your image shows two students lying in the grass reading, the file name shouldn't be DSC3492.jpg but two-students-reading-in-grass.jpg.

-All forms should have easily identifiable error messages with specifics on how to fix a form error if the information is incorrect.
-Also, every form on your website should have obvious labels for each field that a user will have to input.
+All forms should have easily identifiable error messages that specify fixing a form error if the information is incorrect.
+Also, every form on your website should have prominent labels for each field a user must input.
 Labels must clearly describe each form of control or field.

-Write links in a way that indicates what the user should expect to see when they click on a specific link.
-For example, a useful link would be "Learn how to apply for student housing."
+Write links to indicate what the user should expect to see when they click on a specific link.
+For example, a helpful link would be "Learn how to apply for student housing."
 A bad link would be "Learn more" or just displaying the full URL.
 All links should clearly describe what the user will see when they click on them.

-Make sure the headers in your page are hierarchical - the level of header indicates priority of content to a screen reader.
+Make sure the headers in your page are hierarchical—the level of the header indicates the priority of content to a screen reader.
 All pages have a hidden embedded H1.
 The remainder of the page can flow from this.
-It's important for the hierarchy of the headers to flow not necessarily the size of the header text.
-If you need to adjust the size of header element to maintain the proper hierarchy, it's ok.
+It's important for the hierarchy of the headers to flow, not necessarily the size of the header text.
+If you need to adjust the size of the header element to maintain the proper hierarchy, it's okay.

-Make sure links open in the current window/tab or a new window/tab consistently.
-If the link leaves the current site or opens a pdf, the link should always open in a new window/tab.
+Make sure links open consistently in the current window/tab or a new window/tab.
+If a link leaves the current site or opens a PDF, it should always open in a new window/tab.